-For retailers, when it comes to choosing the right social media platform, it isn't really any different to how other businesses would choose.
+For retailers, when it comes to choosing what social media platform is right for them, it isn't really any different to how other businesses would choose.
 The key to marketing through social media is knowing who your target audience is and where they are most likely to hang out.
 After establishing this, you need to consider how you're going to use the platform to connect and speak with your audience in a language that they understand.

 Retailers with lots of different products could possibly take advantage of the platforms that have social media marketing services such as visual images and videos like Facebook, Instagram, Twitter and maybe even Pinterest.
 All you need to do then is establish who uses each platform and tailor your products and posts to suit that audience.

 For example, if you're a retailer who sells mobility products then you're most likely selling to an older audience and Facebook would be your first platform of choice.
 Whereas, if you were selling fashion jewellery that appeals to teenagers your first port of call may be Instagram.
 If you are retailing interior design products like wallpaper or soft furnishings to females you'd probably look at Pinterest as your first option for marketing through social media.